ParthXD7/password-gen-strength-meter/README.md

 2. **Analyze Strength**: View the strength, time to crack, and character usage below the input field.
 3. **Toggle Visibility**: Use the checkbox to show or hide your password.
 4. **Copy Password**: Click the "Copy Password" button to copy the password to your clipboard.
+5. **Generate Strong Password**: Click the "Generate Strong Password" button to create a secure password.

 ## 🛠️ Setup